la-jarre-a-son/midi-jar/README.md

 ## Why this app ?

-I needed a way to display a piano and chords when i was playing, but found no solution to do it properly.
+I needed a way to display a piano and monitor chords when i was playing, but found no solution to do it properly.
 So I created a previous tool called [Chord Display](https://github.com/rednetio/chord-display) to do it in a Web browser, but due to Windows having exclusive MIDI (only one software can use the same MIDI device at a time), I needed a new solution.
 Plus, OBS BrowserSource is unable to use MIDI devices, so integrating it in a Twitch stream was not possible.